 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Sport Dog Food Elite Series looks like an above-average dry product.
+Based on its ingredients alone, Sport Dog Elite Series looks like an above-average dry product.

-Sport Dog Food Elite Series is a plant-based dry dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Sport Dog Elite Series is a grain-free dry dog food that utilizes a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.